Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Data Analysis and Results

 \subsubsection{WFST}

-The WFST images were reduced using the standard optical reduction procedures.
-After extracting objects using SExtractor \footnote{https://sextractor.readthedocs.io/en/latest/Introduction.html}, we cross-matched them with Gaia and refined the WCS of the images using SCAMP\footnote{https://www.astromatic.net/software/scamp/}.
-Photometric zero points were then estimated with Pan-STARRS\footnote{https://outerspace.stsci.edu/display/PANSTARRS} $r$-band magnitudes.
-In order to examine the details of the host, we stacked the images using SWarp \footnote{https://www.astromatic.net/software/swarp/} with the median values.
-The stacked image is presented in Figure \ref{fig:wfst}.
-The positions of FRB~20250316A (red), EP~J120944.2+585060 (yellow), and CXOU J120943.7+585051 (cyan) are overplotted.
-This shows that FRB~20250316A and CXOU J120943.7+585051 are located in two extended regions of the host galaxy, possibly star-forming regions.
-The center of the extended region near FRB~20250316A is offset by $\sim$ 1.0 arcsec from the FRB localization.
-The corresponding projected physical distance is $\sim 190$ pc, at a distance of 40 Mpc.
+WFST images were reduced with standard optical procedures.
+After extracting objects using SExtractor \RE{\citep{Bertin1996}}, we cross-matched them with Gaia and refined the WCS using SCAMP \RE{\citep{Bertin2006}}.
+Photometric zero points were calibrated with Pan-STARRS $r$-band magnitudes \RE{\citep{Chambers2016}}.
+To examine host details, we stacked images using SWarp \RE{\citep{Bertin2002}} with median values.
+The stacked image is shown \RE{in the lower right panel of Figure \ref{fig:x-ray}}, with the positions of FRB~20250316A (red), EP~J120944.2+585060 (yellow), and CXOU~J120943.7+585051 (cyan) overplotted.
+FRB~20250316A and CXOU~J120943.7+585051 lie in two extended regions, likely star-forming regions of the host galaxy. \RE{The center of the star-forming region hosting FRB~20250316A was determined at (RA, Dec) = (182.434782$^{\circ}$, 58.848778$^{\circ}$) using the {\it centroid\_com} function from Photutils.
+The FRB lies 1.1$^{\prime\prime}$ from this centroid (215 pc at 40 Mpc), consistent with \cite{FRB20250316Achime} and \cite{Blanchard2025}.
+To assess systematic uncertainties, we also measured the offset between the FRB and the peak of the star-forming region, yielding 0.8$^{\prime\prime}$ (157 pc).}